wach128/cordova-plugin-health/README.md

 #### Android quirks

 - This operation correponds to an insert, not an update.
 If you want to update the data point you need to delete it first.
+- Not all datatypes support start and end timestamps, some, such as weight, only have one timestamp.
+The plugin will use the start timestamp to set the actual one.

 ### delete()